The-Ethical-Guy/Evora/README.md

 # What Evora does ?
 She relies on logical analysis to answer your questions and can help you with everything.
 We started from answering some questions to creating reports for you and programming tools and functions.
 <br>
-With she's help you can literally do anything, you can create tools, trojans, phishing scripts, analyzation programs, reports etc
+With she's help you can literally do anything, you can create tools, trojans, phishing scripts, analysing tools, reports etc

 # Evora how to install